-After all gardening with your children creates memories.
+After all, gardening with your children creates memories.
 Why not make it even more magical?

 There are some vegetables that are a little more magical for children to grow as they’re related to some of the childhood classics.

 - Pumpkins will easily remind children of Cinderella.
 The large vining plants spread far and wide in all sorts of directions and children can carve the pumpkins for Halloween.
 Try heirloom and Cinderella pumpkins.